shabin5785/LearnAngularJS/Doc_6.md

 **Http**
 ---------------

-- http functions in angular returns an observale which we can subscribe to and get teh result
+- http functions in angular returns an observale which we can subscribe to and get teh result.
+So the requets are initiated only when we set up subsription.
+Also we dont need to clean them up as well as these are for extenal services.

-- Use header object from angular to change http headers and http object to create requests.
+- Use header object from angular to change http headers and http object to create requests. http method take a config object and one of the args is header.